sauravsilawat/my-todo-app/README.md

 My first web development project.
 This project is made without any framework, it's pure html, css, javascript.

-Features of thisw todo app :-
+Features of this todo app :-

 1) you can toggle the complete button
 2) completed task can be removed by using delete button